ssb22/PrimerPooler/README.md

 4. Scroll down to the links, and choose the one that ends `.2bit` (e.g. [hg38.2bit](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.2bit))

-Primer Pooler will then ask for a maximum amplicon length (in base pairs): this is the maximum length of the _product_—the number does _not_ include the length of any tag sequences you have added to the primers.
+Primer Pooler will then ask "Do you want me to ignore variant chromosomes i.e. sequences with `_` or `-` in their names?" (you'll probably want to answer Yes if you're using hg38.2bit), and will then ask for a maximum amplicon length (in base pairs): this is the maximum length of the _product_—the number does _not_ include the length of any tag sequences you have added to the primers.
 Then it will scan through the genome data to detect where your amplicons start and finish, and which ones overlap.

 * After the overlap scan is complete, Primer Pooler will then have enough data to write an input file for MultiPLX if you wish to run that software as well for comparison.
 If you decline this, it will ask if you want it to write a simple text file with the locations of all amplicons, which you may accept or decline.